Sebastian-Whitehead/Embodied-MiniProject/README.md

 To verify the communication between Unity and Python:

 1. Check the Unity console for errors.
 Lack of connection will be indicated by error messages.
 2. Send a message to the chatbot in Unity.
-The Python script's console should display a message in the format `<emotion>`, indicating the most up-to-date emotion detected.
+The Unity console should display a message in the format `<emotion>`, indicating the most up-to-date emotion detected.

 ## Troubleshooting